the-idc/workerpedia/content/claims/does-it-actually-really-affect-you-though-why-care-so-much-if-it-doesnt-affect-you.md

 ---
 title: "Does it actually really affect you though?
 Why care so much if it doesn't affect you?"
 draft: false
+tags: [affect me, effect me, affect you, effect you]
 ---

 Many of our white comrades would say that our struggles do affect them, and that even if they didn't, they would still care because they have a base level of care for other human beings.